"Go into all the world and reach the Gospel to all creation." Mark 16:15

 Hurricane Sandy devastated parts of the Mid-Atlantic and Northeastern United States in October 2012.
-Sandy became the largest Atlantic hurricane on record, and caused almost $62 billion in damages in the United States alone.
+Sandy became the largest Atlantic hurricane on record, causing almost $62 billion in damages in the United States alone.
 Hurricane Sandy badly damaged Crisfield, Maryland.
-We have gone on over 15 trips to Crisfield since the storm, where we have helped build and renovate houses by painting, installing flooring, and other jobs.
-Also we have participated in community-building events to help support the children and elderly of Crisfield.
+We have gone on over 15 trips to Crisfield since the storm, where we have helped build and renovate houses by painting, installing flooring, and doing other jobs.
+We also have participated in community-building events to help support the children and elderly of Crisfield.
 We believe it is important to rebuild this community, not only repairing the homes, but also developing lasting relationships with the people!

 Some of the other Worldwide Support

 - Lutheran World Relief - "Affirming God's love for all people, we work with Lutherans and partners around the world to end poverty, injustice and human suffering."

 - Orphan Grain Train - "In loving response to Christ, the Servant, the Orphan Grain Train movement encourages and enables God's people to share personal and material resources in bringing Christ's name and character to needy people both far and near."

 - Lutheran Partners in Disaster Response - "LPDR is an integral part of the Long Term Recovery effort in Somerset County Maryland."